mattbellis/PHYS-3330/raw-content/lab10-raw.md

 2. Now, further modify your code to make each LED flash in sequence.
 Document your changes in your lab notebook.

-3. Now, further modify your code to make each LED flash in sequence.
-Document your changes in your lab notebook.

-4. Include the final version of your sketch in your lab notebook.
+3. Include the final version of your sketch in your lab notebook.

 *Hint:* in a Markdown cell in a Jupyter notebook you can use